RevPhil/Arduino-Wire64/README.md

 \#include \<Wire64\>

-Use just like the Arduino included Wire library but you can send/recieve up to 64 Bytes ata time.
+Use just like the Arduino included Wire library but you can send/recieve up to 64 Bytes at a time.